iqlusioninc/veriform/README.md

 ![DANGER: EXPERIMENTAL](https://raw.github.com/cryptosphere/cryptosphere/master/images/experimental.png)

-zser does not yet provide the minimum viable functionality it needs to be useful.
+Veriform does not yet provide the minimum viable functionality it needs to be useful.
 The table below covers the current implementation state:

 | Status             | Feature               | Notes             |